 - Go for Sew-ins (hair bundles) if you are looking for something that stays on your head for a long time.
 It’s particularly suitable for African ladies too

-- Tapes-ins, glue-ins, microlinks (i-tip) hair extensions are suitable for caucasian hair, they can last longer than clip-ins
+- Tapes-ins, glue-ins, microlinks (i-tip), and microbead hair extensions are suitable for caucasian hair, they can last longer than clip-ins

 I hope this article gives you a better idea about where do human hair extensions come from.
 If you are interested in learning more related information about hair extensions, I have written another article about “who invented hair extensions”.